Martin Sloan

 Martin Sloan, also referred to as Marty Sloan, is a former field hockey player from Northern Ireland who represented Ireland and Great Britain at international level.
 Between 1982 and 1995 he made 149 senior appearances for Ireland.
 Between 1987 and 1995 he captained Ireland on 107 occasions.
 He represented Ireland at the 1983, 1987, 1991 and 1995 EuroHockey Nations Championships and at the 1990 Men's Hockey World Cup.
 Sloan also made 6 senior appearances for Great Britain.
 He is the father of Ian Sloan, the Ireland, England and Great Britain international.
-Following a short retirement from hockey, Sloan has returned to the hockey field with the Sonning Sundowners to torment players across the Mens Over 40's London League.

 Domestic teams

 Cookstown High School

 Sloan attended Cookstown High School where he was a member of teams that won McCullough Cup and Burney Cup finals.

 Cookstown

 Sloan was a member of the Cookstown team that won the EuroHockey Club Trophy in 1981.
 He also helped Cookstown win the 1986–87 Irish Senior Cup, defeating Banbridge 4–0 in last final to be played on grass.
 Towards the end of Cookstown career, he played in the seconds with his two sons, Stephen and Ian.
 He retired from playing at end of 2009–10 season.
 He later helped coach youth teams at Cookstown.